Kaweees/Spam-Friends-Social-Media/README.md

 ## Installation Instructions
 You can download or modify the program by Cloning or Downloading the project or by saving it as a ".zip" file.
-Once the downloaded file is unzipped, follow these instructions:
+Once the downloaded file is extracted into a separate folder, follow these instructions:

 ### Python Setup
 1. Install Python 3.x or latest version.